Proliferating Nematic That Collectively Senses an Anisotropic Substrate: A Proliferating Nematic Capable of Jamming

-To describe the ordering dynamics we assume that cells are seeded at a density $\langle \rho(t = 0) \rangle = \rho_\mathrm{seed}$ and then proliferate, with the density growing logistically up to a characteristic carrying capacity $\rho_{c}(S)$, (defined as the number of cells that can attach to a given substrate area), which depends on the local nematic order.
+To describe the ordering dynamics \rv{during cell growth, we augment a well established continuum model of active nematic liquid crystals ~\cite{Doostmohammadi2018ActiveNematics} to include cell proliferation and incorporate the density dependence of various alignment rates.} We assume that cells are seeded at a density $\langle \rho(t = 0) \rangle = \rho_\mathrm{seed}$ and then proliferate, with the density growing logistically up to a characteristic carrying capacity $\rho_{c}(S)$, (defined as the number of cells that can attach to a given substrate area), which depends on the local nematic order.
 This dependence incorporates the fact that an aligned monolayer can accommodate a larger carrying capacity.
 The biological motivation for this is the reduced density seen in defect cores which are regions of vanishing nematic order.
 The nematic order parameter in turn evolves with relaxational dynamics controlled by the free energy $\mathcal{F}$, while getting advected, rotated, and aligned by cellular flows with velocity $\mathbf{v}$.
-The coupled dynamics of density and nematic order is then given by
+The coupled dynamics of density, nematic order \rv{ and flow} is then given by